Ali-Rammal1/NetworkCellAnalyzer/README.md

 1. Open the `android` directory in Android Studio
 2. Sync the project with Gradle files
-3. Modify gradle.properties: Update the ip address to that of your server (laptop/pc)
+3. Modify `gradle.properties`: Update the `API_BASE_URL` to the IP address of your server computer
 4. Build and run the app
+5. Make sure your phone and the server are connected to the same Wi-Fi network

 ## 📡 API Endpoints